Perverse sheaves of categories and some applications: Abstract

 \section{Abstract}

-We study perverse sheaves of categories their connections to classical algebraic and noncommutative geometry.
-We show how perverse sheaves of categories encode naturally derived categories of coherent sheaves on $\mathbb{P}^1$ bundles, semiorthogonal decompositions, and a recent proof of Segal that all autoequivalences of triangulated categories are spherical twists.
-Furthermore, we show that perverse sheaves of categories can be used to represent certain degenerate Calabi-Yau varieties.
-We show that four dimensional quadratic Sklyanin algebras can be constructed from perverse sheaves of categories and finally we give a new proof of homological mirror symmetry using for $\mathbb{P}^3$ and sketch a proof of homological mirror symmetry for four dimensional quadratic Sklyanin algebras.
+We study perverse sheaves of categories their connections to classical algebraic geometry.
+We show how perverse sheaves of categories encode naturally derived categories of coherent sheaves on $\mathbb{P}^1$ bundles, semiorthogonal decompositions, and relate them to a recent proof of Segal that all autoequivalences of triangulated categories are spherical twists.
+Furthermore, we show that perverse sheaves of categories can be used to represent certain degenerate Calabi--Yau varieties.